metabase/metabase/docs/users-guide/account-settings.md

 ### Account password

 You can change your password here.
+Note that if your Metabase uses Single Sign-On (SSO), your administrator will have disabled this password section, as your identity provider will manage logins.

 If you're having trouble logging in, see our [How do I reset my password](../faq/using-metabase/how-do-i-reset-my-password.md).

 ### Account login history